Skip to main content

 3. Select the embedding model you want to use.

-4. Click Create new collection.
+4. Click Create Store.

 Qdrant Create collection